 Consumers vary in their approach to online shopping — some know what they want and are ready to buy it immediately.
 Others, however, spend time browsing and researching before making a purchase.

-Most consumers (52%) make an online purchase within three days of seeing a product or service that interests them.
+In 2021, most consumers (52%) made an online purchase within three days of seeing a product or service that interests them.

 These three days are critical for businesses that want to reach interested users before they make a purchase.

 Outside of search retargeting, businesses often implement various SEO and PPC strategies to ensure they stay top of mind (and top of page) for interested users.

 Businesses use SEO tactics such as optimizing their website for topic relevance and algorithm recognition to help their website or specific webpages rank at the top of organic results pages on Google and other search engines.

 While investing in SEO has lasting benefits, effective strategies can take a long time and generally rely on unique or authoritative content, making it harder for small businesses to compete with large companies with flexible resources.

 Companies that choose PPC strategies pay to appear at the top of search results pages.
 Small businesses will see quicker results from PPC ads, and it is easier to tell if their efforts are successful.
 PPC strategies, however, require financial investment that will likely increase and too many paid ads can actually turn users away from a brand.

 With the increased competition around SEO and the costs associated with PPC, small businesses can still get their brand in front of the right audience through search retargeting.